 What are Cocoa Bombs?

 A cocoa bomb is a hollow ball of chocolate that is filled with marshmallows, hot chocolate mix and possibly other flavors.
 Drop them in a cup of hot milk and stir to release the marshmallows and get a steaming mug of hot chocolate.
-Check out the video below to see these Grinch hot chocolate bombs in action!

 Luckily they are relatively easy to make at home, and fun to make too.
 When you make your own you can customize the flavor and the decorations.